 Career and Technical Education helps graduating seniors be workforce ready.

-We recognize that not all students strive for college after high school.
-Career and Technical training provides an opportunity for these students to find a career path and graduate ready to enter the workforce.
+Career and Technical training provides an opportunity for students to find a career path and graduate ready to enter the workforce.

 CTE training covers a wide variety of occupations today like computer systems technology, culinary arts, fashion design and nursing.
 Supporting Hillsborough County Public School career centers helps to increase high school graduation rates and cement better career opportunities beyond high school.
 It also helps those students who have or who are contemplating dropping out build brighter futures through sound career training.